 - Pain in the hip or the upper leg, sometimes projecting to the knee

-- Restricted range of movement is always present, especially regarding internal rotation and abduction.
+- Restricted range of movement; is usually present, especially regarding internal rotation and abduction, and can cause the child to limp.

 - Lateral calcification